 Several times during the winter and early spring members host a 3-4 hours social and fly tying event where techniques and fly patterns are shared, and questions are answered amidst fly tying vises, feathers, hooks and snacks.

-Casting instructors host events that provide participants the opportunity to gain insights, learn skills, share with others, and improve one's own casting ability.
+Casting instructors host events that provide participants the opportunity to gain insights, learn skills, share with others, and improve one's own casting ability and that replicate real fishing experiences.
+Better casting skills open more fishing opportunities with less frustration.

 Over the years 4CFF has been providing fly fishing classes for middle school, high school and college students, and the general public of all ages that include fly tying and casting.